-Another popular host offers a more personal touch to her sessions, by planning her sessions around foods that have been favourites of hers since childhood.
-Host Akiko teaches her guests how to make staples such as chawanmushi (a steamed savoury egg custard prepared in a cup) and her version of butaniku no shogayaki (ginger pork with vegetables).
+Another popular host offers a more personal touch to her sessions, by planning her sessions around foods that have been favorites of hers since childhood.
+Host Akiko teaches her guests how to make staples such as chawanmushi (a steamed savory egg custard prepared in a cup) and her version of butaniku no shogayaki (ginger pork with vegetables).

 Tadaku sessions will often include an opportunity for guests to accompany their hosts to a local market or supermarket to purchase the ingredients for their meal.
 The cooking sessions are held at the host’s home, so try to find one that suits both your interests and location in Tokyo.